SenseNet/sncom-resources/_drafts/2017-08-16-internal-knowledge-sharing.md

 There are different kind of content management system you can choose.
 Do it wisely because it will dramatically influence your digital experience in the short run :simple_smile:

-If you have more questions about our ECM system, do not hesitate to contact us, we will be happy to answer your questions!
+If you have more questions about sensenet ECM system, do not hesitate to contact us, we will be happy to answer your questions!